Questions & Answers

 Colpermin pack sizes, indications and dosages may vary from country to country.
 Full patient information for your country is available at your local supplier or Tillotts Pharma AG, Switzerland.

 Colpermin capsules are gastro resistant.
-The hard coating of the capsule can withstand the acidic environment of the stomach and does not start to dissolve until it reaches the small intestine.
+The capsule can withstand the acidic environment of the stomach and does not start to dissolve until it reaches the small intestine.
 This results in the active ingredient, peppermint oil, being released where the treatment is needed.
-By combining peppermint oil with science, gives a natural, locally acting medicine.

 Colpermin capsules have a modified release.
 They have a delayed release of the peppermint oil and an extended or sustained release.

 Modified-release means there is a mechanism that delivers a drug with a delay after it is taken (delayed-release dosage).
 If the delivery is for a prolonged period of time, this is called prolonged or extended-release.
-If there is delivery to a specific target in the body, this is called a targeted-release dosage.
+If there is delivery to a specific target in the body, this is called targeted-release.

 A sustained-release dosage means the delivery of the drug is at a predetermined rate to maintain a constant drug concentration for a period of time.